Why is it difficult for advanced English learners to practice speaking?

 Here is the link: 250 CONVERSATION STARTERS

-We have all done these in class, it’s a useful activity because it prepares them for their professional lives.
-Do it in small groups of four, where the interviewee will be asked questions by three other interviewers.
-I’ll make another video in the future on how to prepare students for job interviews.
+Interview questions are a useful activity because it prepares students for their professional lives.
+Preferably do it in small groups of four, where the interviewee will be asked questions by three other interviewers.

 Never have I ever

 Remember, whatever you do in class, plan to make the lessons as student-centered as possible.
-That is where you will get the best out of your adult or advanced students.
+That is how you will get the best out of your adult or advanced students.